yangwangthelinguist/yangwangthelinguist.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a 5th-year PhD candidate in [the Linguistics department at UCLA](https://linguistics.ucla.edu/).
-I am broadly interested in how structural properties of natural languages, especially (morpho)phonology, are represented, computed and learned.
+I am an Assistant Professor in [the Linguistics department at University of Utah](https://linguistics.ucla.edu/), speacializing in computational phonology.
+I received my PhD in [Linguistics from UCLA](https://linguistics.ucla.edu/), under the supervision of [Tim Hunter](https://timhunter.humspace.ucla.edu/) and [Bruce Hayes](https://linguistics.ucla.edu/people/hayes/).
+My [research]({{ site.url }}/research/) focuses on how the structural properties of natural languages, especially (morpho)phonology, are represented, computed and learned.
 To address these questions, I seek converging evidence from different methodologies, including traditional/formal linguistic analyses, mathematical investigations, computational modeling, and experimental studies.

-My dissertation studies the computational nature and properties of the copying operation in human languages, focusing on reduplication in the phonology and morphology interface.
-I am advised by [Tim Hunter](https://timhunter.humspace.ucla.edu/) and [Bruce Hayes](https://linguistics.ucla.edu/people/hayes/).
-My committee members are [Claire Moore-Cantwell](http://www.clairemoorecantwell.org/), [Kie Zuraw](https://linguistics.ucla.edu/people/zuraw/), and [Colin Wilson](https://colincwilson.github.io/).
-I also work with [Megha Sundara](https://linguistics.ucla.edu/person/megha-sundara/) and I am a member of the [UCLA Language Lab](https://languagelab.humanities.ucla.edu/en/).
+My [dissertation](https://escholarship.org/uc/item/0cx5g7zq#main) studied the learning and computational properties of morphophonological copying (i.e. reduplication).